NefrodzV/tempestas-weather/README.md

 ## Weather App

-Weather page to practice Javascript Promises using the Fetch API.
+Weather page to practice Javascript Promises using the Fetch API and the Observer Pattern.

 ## Features

-- Search the forecast of the location and display its current weather and its current date hourly forecast
+- Search the weather forecast of the location and display its current weather and its current date hourly forecast
 - Show weather state with the correct icons and description
-- Show the correct date with its respective timezone
+- Show the correct time with its respective timezone

 ## Future Updates